netflixmedia/open/README.txt

   A: Check the credential is correct that you have create in OpenSearchServer instance under the privilages tab.

-Q: I get an error when I install opensearchserver "Fatal error: OSS_API won't work without curl extension in "opensearchserver-search\OSS_API.class.php" on line 23"
+Q: I get an error when I install opensearchserver "Fatal error: OssApi won't work without curl extension in "opensearchserver-search\OssApi.class.php" on line 23"

   A: Check that you server is enabled with CURL extension else install it.